psas/launch-tower-comm/doc/LTC_Diagnostic_Procedure.markdown

 ## Test Ignition Battery Charger

-S2 to “OFF”
+1. S2 to “OFF”
-S2 to “ON”
+2. S2 to “ON”
-Voltage Check: S (positive tip)
+3. Voltage Check: S (positive tip)
-[PASS] Voltage = (VINPUT) ± .02V
+  * [PASS] Voltage = (Vinput) ± .02V
-[FAIL] Voltage != (VINPUT) ± .02V
+  * [FAIL] Voltage != (Vinput) ± .02V
-Connect: S
+4. Connect: S
-[PASS] Battery charger turns on
+  * [PASS] Battery charger turns on
-[FAIL] Battery charger does NOT turn on
+  * [FAIL] Battery charger does NOT turn on

-Note: If charger display shows “Er2” – it indicates the input voltage on S is greater than the 16V maximum input of charger.
+  * If charger display shows “Er2”, the input voltage on S is greater than the 16V maximum input of charger.
-S2 to “OFF”
+5. S2 to “OFF”

 ## Test Beagleboard

-S2 to “OFF”
+1. S2 to “OFF”
-S2 to “ON”
+2. S2 to “ON”
-Voltage Check: T (positive tip)
+3. Voltage Check: T (positive tip)
-[PASS] Voltage = 5V ± .02V
+  * [PASS] Voltage = 5V ± .02V
-[FAIL] Voltage != 5V ± .02V
+  * [FAIL] Voltage != 5V ± .02V
-Connect: T
+4. Connect: T
-[PASS] L7 is ON and L8 and L9 start flashing
+  * [PASS] L7 is ON and L8 and L9 start flashing
-[FAIL] L7 is OFF or L7 is RED
+  * [FAIL] L7 is OFF or L7 is RED

-Note: Failure at this stage may indicate the polarity is revered on connection
+  * Failure at this stage may indicate the polarity is revered on connection
+4. Let computer boot, connect to it, and power down the board normally.

-Note: At this stage it may not be a good idea to turn S2 to “OFF” because it could corrupt the beagleboard image.
-Instead, let computer boot – connect to it and power down the board normally.
-S2 to “OFF”
+  * At this stage it may not be a good idea to turn S2 to “OFF” because it could corrupt the BeagleBoard image.
+5. S2 to “OFF”